-The Cuyahoga Valley has four major bicycle trails for your enjoyment!
-Ride along the Ohio & Erie Canal Towpath Trail, Summit Metro Parks' Bike & Hike Trail, Cleveland Metroparks' All Purpose trails in Brecksville and Bedford reservations, as well as all roads and parking lots.
+The Cuyahoga Valley has five major bicycle trails for your enjoyment!
+Ride along the Ohio & Erie Canal Towpath Trail, East Rim Mountain Bike Trail, Summit Metro Parks' Bike & Hike Trail, Cleveland Metroparks' All Purpose trails in Brecksville and Bedford reservations, as well as all roads and parking lots.
 Bicycling is prohibited on all other trails.

 Please note: If you planning a multi-day Towpath Trail ride, please contact our Communications Center at 440-546-5945 to inform staff where you parked your vehicle.
 This will ensure our law enforcement rangers do not tag your vehicle as "abandoned".